- Wealth PMS (50L+)

 The answer varies depending on your context as an investor.

 Brookfield REIT if you are a growth investor looking for capital appreciation.
-Considering all important metrics like WALE, Yield, LTV, Occupancy etc, Brookfield either leads the pack or is at par with others.
-The company is looking to double the total leasable area in the next 3 to 5 years.
-The incremental cost of debt will come down from 7.15% to 6.65%.
+Considering all important metrics like WALE, decent yield, Occupancy etc, Brookfield either leads the pack or is at par with others.
+The company has the highest headroom for further growth in-terms of proposed development and gives us the visibility of growth.

 Taking a holistic view, Brookfield REIT is better placed to capture the growth & provide decent stability in the cash flows.